Tammin is situated an easy 2 hours’ drive east of Perth, on the Great Eastern Highway and the famous Golden Pipeline Heritage Trail route.

 Yorkrakine Rock - Located 25 kilometres north of Tammin on the Yorkrakine Road.
 It is a spectacular large granite outcrop surrounded by largely untouched Wheatbelt woodland.
 There is a well maintained access road to the base of the rock and picnic facilities, and a popular location to view birds.

-The nearby Charles Gairdner Flora Reserve puts on an impressive display of colourful wildflowers and is well worth the detour during spring and winter.
+The nearby Charles Gardner Flora Reserve puts on an impressive display of colourful wildflowers and is well worth the detour during spring and winter.

 For more information about local attractions, visit the Shire of Tammin website.